JayaswalPrateek/MyCSnotesForME/Cpp.md

 	```

 <mark style="background: #FFB86CA6;">OOPS</mark>
-- size of a object = size of data types only as functions don't occupy memory
+- <mark style="background: #D2B3FFA6;">size of a object = size of data types only as functions don't occupy memory</mark>
 - class doesn't occupy space, object does.
 Class is a blueprint
-- multiple objects have multiple copies of data members in the stack but all objects share the functions between them which are located in the code section.
+- multiple objects have multiple copies of data members in the stack but all objects share the functions between them which are located in the code section
 - pointer to object in STACK
 	```cpp
 	#include <iostream>